 For over fifteen years Tom has been recognized in Chambers & Partners' USA Guide to America's Leading Lawyers for Business.
 Clients interviewed over the years by Chambers have described Tom as "an incredibly hard worker who is both thorough and creative in his counsel" and praised his "technical skills and strategic expertise" and "judgment, speed and accuracy."
 Clients have been "quick to highlight [Tom's] responsiveness and deep knowledge" and have described him as "patient, clear thinking and assertive."

 Tom is a 1984 cum laude graduate of Harvard Law School, where he served as Editor-in-Chief of the Harvard Civil Rights Civil Liberties Law Review.
-Prior to attending Harvard, Tom earned a masters degree from Princeton's Woodrow Wilson School in 1976, and served as Executive Director of the New Jersey Parole Board, where he was instrumental in rewriting New Jersey's parole statute.
+Prior to attending Harvard, Tom earned a master’s degree from Princeton's School of Public and International Affairs in 1976, and served as Executive Director of the New Jersey Parole Board, where he was instrumental in rewriting New Jersey's parole statute.
 He graduated summa cum laude from the University of Colorado in 1974.

 Private equity/hedge fund formation and operations.
 Gotham Asset Management (Joel Greenblatt and Rob Goldstein's funds), Platte River Equity, Sessa Capital, Punch Card Capital, Estabrook Absolute Return Fund, Springhouse Capital, Kirkwood Capital, Caburn Capital.

 Joint ventures.
 AEXCO Petroleum, Titanium Metals, Amalgamated Sugar Company, American Steel Wool.

 Investments in private equity and hedge funds.
 Investments by the Daniels Fund, Cheyenne Capital, The University of San Diego, Gates Capital, Colorado College, the Colorado Public Employees Retirement Association in a variety of alternative investments.